jefftranter/6502/asm/jmon/README.txt

 GO:        G <ADDRESS>

 Run from an address.
 Before execution, restores the values of the registers set by the R command.
-Uses JSR to the called routine can return to JMON.
+Uses JSR so the called routine can return to JMON.
+Uses the PC value set by the Registers comand if you hit <Enter> when promptee for the address.

 HEX TO DEC  H <ADDRESS>